Flocks44/CS305_Module5-Assignment/README.md

 ### Debbie of @dc2693 fame has now edited Shayne's README file.
 Send comments about the Personal Assistant app to that address. (current as of April 25, 2023).

+### Catalina Munoz will contribute to the organization design of the Assistant App